DyfanJones/Blog/content/post/2019-09-13-athena-and-r-there-is-another-way.md

              s3.location = "s3://mybucket/data/")
 ```

-Once you have uploaded data into `Athena` you can query it like the following:
+Once you have uploaded data into `Athena` you can query it in the following:

 ```r
 dbGetQuery(con, "select * from mtcars")